anat0m1a/GateOne/README.md

 ## How will I know when I've found a flag?

-You can consider a flag as ***anything*** that has wrapped in a pair of curly parentheses, like this: `{I_am_a_flag}`.
+You can consider a flag as ***anything*** that's wrapped in a pair of curly parentheses, like this: `{I_am_a_flag}`.
 You might not even need to do any decoding to find some of them!
 There are 5 flags in total of varying difficulty.

 Don't forget you can run the binary!
 I just don't recommend reading the source if you want this to be somewhat challenging.